2026 Vault Rankings

 An Impressive Crew

 Fried Frank traces its history to the turn of the 20th century when a group of German-Jewish lawyers began practicing in New York City in the 1890s, a time when most New York firms did not employ Jewish lawyers.
 In 1929, Walter J. Fried (pronounced “Freed”) joined the firm as an associate who focused on real estate law.
 Fried practiced with the firm until his retirement in 1979.
 In the 1950s, Fried was a pioneer in the movement to convert rental apartment buildings into co-ops owned by the residents.
 In 1943, Hans J. Frank joined the firm as an expert in international taxation.
-Frank had left Germany when Hitler’s laws forbidding Jews to practice law had been enacted.
+Frank had left Germany when Hitler’s laws forbidding Jews to practice law were enacted.

 Keeping It Real